Image to ASCII Art

 1. Upload your image by dragging and dropping or clicking the upload area.
 Supports PNG, JPG, ICO, SVG, WebP, GIF, AVIF, and BMP.

 2. Adjust the Width setting to control how many characters wide your ASCII art will be.
-This determines the resolution of your output and the size of TXT/PNG files.
+Higher values mean more detail - and larger TXT/PNG export files.

-5. Select a Color Mode - classic monochrome, grayscale shades, or full color ASCII.
+5. Pick a Color Mode - classic monochrome, grayscale, or full color.
+Use the Background toggle to switch dark/light preview.

 Character Sets Explained